 - Layer one is only the preliminary version so don’t worry if it isn’t perfect, you won’t see any imperfections after layer two.

 - Now that your center point is established you can add mirror glass pebbles, mica flakes, deco stones, or crystals.

 - Layer one is complete and needs to cure prior to layer two. (depending on brand and type of resin, it takes between 4 and 24 hours to cure).
 The idea of layer two is to fix anything you dislike.

 - So, only apply transparent tints to the areas you already love.
 If you are satisfied with layer one, then simply add a clear layer.
-However, we recommend that you also use coloured resin for the second layer, as this will further enhance the colour intensity and depth of your geodes.
+However, we recommend that you also use colored resin for the second layer, as this will further enhance the color intensity and depth of your geodes.